seanhoward/selling-partner-api-models/clients/sellingpartner-api-aa-csharp/client/docs/ReportsApi.md

         public void main()
         {
             var apiInstance = new ReportsApi();
             var reportTypes = new List<string>(); // List<string> | A list of report types used to filter reports.
+Refer to [Report Type Values](https://developer-docs.amazon.com/sp-api/docs/report-type-values) for more information.
 When reportTypes is provided, the other filter parameters (processingStatuses, marketplaceIds, createdSince, createdUntil) and pageSize may also be provided.
 Either reportTypes or nextToken is required. (optional) var processingStatuses = processingStatuses_example;  // List<string> | A list of processing statuses used to filter reports. (optional) var marketplaceIds = new List<string>(); // List<string> | A list of marketplace identifiers used to filter reports.
 The reports returned will match at least one of the marketplaces that you specify. (optional) var pageSize = 56;  // int? | The maximum number of reports to return in a single call. (optional)  (default to 10)